OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Host/Stop-Transcript.md

 ## NOTES

-* If a transcript has not been started, the command fails.
+If a transcript hasn't been started, the command fails.

-*

 ## RELATED LINKS